 3. Empowering people to teach, serve, research, innovate, and practice collaboratively in areas of skill and expertise in disciplines related to osteopathic medicine.

-California Health Sciences University (CHSU) College of Osteopathic Medicine (COM) is poised to make history, and you can be part of that dream.
-Located in the beautiful town of Clovis, within the agriculturally rich Central Valley, the new CHSU College of Osteopathic Medicine (CHSU-COM) is the first medical school in the region and the third College of Osteopathic Medicine in California.
+Located in the beautiful Fresno suburb of Clovis, within the agriculturally rich California Central Valley, the CHSU College of Osteopathic Medicine (CHSU-COM) is the first full 4–year medical school in the region and the third College of Osteopathic Medicine in California.

-Aligned with the University mission, the College of Osteopathic Medicine hopes to recruit, train and retain future physicians – like you – to serve the Central Valley of California, especially the underserved population.
+Aligned with the University mission, the College of Osteopathic Medicine strives to recruit, train and retain future physicians to serve the Central Valley of California, especially the underserved population.

-Our CHSU Doctor of Osteopathic Medicine (DO) program utilizes small group learning and incorporates the latest technology in anatomy and ultrasound in our Simulation Center.
-Our Osteopathic Principles and Practices/Clinical Skills lab optimizes learning with a hands-on treatment modality to promote health and wellness, optimize recovery from musculoskeletal trauma, disease and post-surgical conditions, and help prevent illness.
+CHSU-COM utilizes small group learning and incorporates the latest technology such as holographic anatomy and handheld ultrasound throughout our curriculum.
+Our Osteopathic Principles and Practices/Clinical Skills lab optimizes learning with a hands-on diagnosis and treatment modality to promote health and wellness, optimize recovery from musculoskeletal trauma, disease and post-surgical conditions, and help prevent illness.

 Facilitated by our team of dedicated educators, our innovative program is designed to train caring and competent physicians.
-With proper nutrition being essential to good health, we’ve included it throughout the curriculum.
-We have also encompassed early service learning opportunities for students to be embedded in the agricultural-based community.
+Because proper nutrition is essential to good health, we have included Nutrition as a component throughout the curriculum.
+We have also designed early service–learning opportunities in which students will be embedded in a community health care facility.

-Clovis, CA in Medical/Technology Park: Suburban, 4 miles east of Fresno.
-Fresno Yosemite International Airport , which services 8 airlines, is approximately 9 miles away from the campus.
+Clovis, CA: Suburban, 4 miles east of Fresno.
+Fresno Yosemite International Airport, which services 8 airlines, is minutes away from the campus.
 Restaurants, shopping, and affordable housing are all conveniently available in walking or short-driving distance.
-Since we are centrally located, trips to the coastal beach, beautiful mountains, and major cities are feasible between a 1.5 to 3.5 hour drive.
+Since we are centrally–located, trips to coastal beaches, beautiful mountains, and major cities are within a few hours’ drive.

 Year founded: 2016